2tim/myR-java/README.md

 * **Error Response:**

   * **Code:** 404 NOT_FOUND <br />
-  If the product does not exist on the redsky site:
+  If the product does not exist on the redsky site:<br />
     **Content:** `{ "status" : "No Product found" }`
-  If a price is unavailable in the local repository:
+  If a price is unavailable in the local repository:<br />
     **Content:** `{ "status" : "No Price found" }`

 * **Sample Call:**